Are You Turtling as a Coping Mechanism or a Planning Strategy?

 When Turtling Is for Processing and Planning

-In other cases, people turtle for healthy reasons.
-They use it to (1) process what they’re feeling and (2) figure out what to do next.
+Sometimes turtling serves a healthy purpose: it gives you space to (1) process what you're feeling and (2) figure out what to do next.

 When Turtling Is for (Everyone's) Emotional Health

-The question is not whether you’re turtling.
-You have, are, or will at some point.
-The question is whether your turtling helps or hinders your growth.
+The question isn't whether you turtle — we all do.
+The question is whether your particular way of turtling helps or hinders your growth.

 How do you turtle?
 Can you tell when it's instrumental or detrimental?
 If you know that your turtling is detrimental, do you know how to come out of your shell?